sophon-crypto/fairstaking1kv/1kv-edst.md

 If the project goes well and the function is stable and complete, it will be transferred to Web3 1kV team after the project is finished.

-## 7、 Hope for your support
+## 7、 Things need Web3 supports

 ### 7.1 polkdaot app support

-Hope to provide 1kv-edst entrance in Polkadot app.
+Provide 1kv-edst an entry point on the Polkadot app.

 ### 7.3 1kV support

-Hope to cooperate with 1kV team to better develop this feature
+We would like to cooperate with 1kV team to better develop this feature

 ### 7.2 Treasury support